 In 2008 James moved with his family to the Metro Detroit area where he spent six years photographing and writing about the social, environmental and financial realities of the 2008 economic crisis, the Occupy movement across America and the effects of the auto industry collapse and subsequent bankruptcy of Detroit – the largest city in America to ever go bust.

 James has since relocated back to Europe and now splits his time between Prague and Detroit.
 He is a contributor to The Guardian, The Times of London, Reuters, The Daily Beast, Truthout and The People’s Tribune.
 His personal work continues to focus on social and environmental change internationally, as well as the movements that encompass both these controversial issues.

-Fassinger is a freelance contributor to The Guardian, Reuters and The Detroit Free Press.
-His work has also appeared in The New York Times, The Times of London, The Daily, The European, The National newspaper, the Czech Lidove Noviny and El Pais of Spain.
+His work has also appeared in The Washington Post, The New York Times, The European, Mint Press News, the Czech Lidove Noviny and El Pais of Spain.
 Limited editions of his hand-printed silver gelatin prints can also be found in collections throughout the United States and Europe.